Skip to content

 Share

-Riverine Plains is demonstrating innovative cropping, grazing and mixed farming practices in NSW to support drought resilience and its risk management.
+Riverine Plains is demonstrating innovative cropping, grazing and mixed farming practices at a trial established at Howlong, in NSW, to support drought resilience and its risk management.

 Free to attend, Morning Tea provided.